HugoAquinoNavarrete/CC617x-USMx/README.md

 # CC617x-USMx - Cloud Computing Security

-Script on Terraform to use IaC concepts to automate the deploy BallotOnline security improvements and RDS using MySQL configuration
+Script on Terraform to use IaC concepts to automate the deploy of BallotOnline infrastructure taking in consideration improvements on security (WAF), CloudWatch alarms and dashboard with RDS using MySQL with multi-availability zone configuration.

 -----